Advance-Technologies-Foundation/clio/README.md

 # Environment settings

 Environment is the set of configuration options.
-It consist of name, Creatio application URL, login and password.
+It consist of name, Creatio application URL, login, and password.

 ## Create/Update an environment